 - Adverse Consultations & Business Practices: “Not only should the CPC apply to adverse witness testimony, but it should also apply to any consultations that are adverse to the interests of deaf and hard of hearing individuals.”

-If you host an event, please ask captioners and interpreters to abide by the CPC.
-If you notice that they do not follow the CPC or actively engage in unethical conduct, please report on them to NAD.
+If you host an event, please consider adding CPC to your event code of conduct and asking captioners and interpreters to abide by the CPC.
 The code of ethics is generally not known to event organizers and to many people in general.
 Even not all deaf people know about the CPC – that’s why not all of them speak up, but it doesn’t mean that improper behavior does not happen or is acceptable.
-So it’s important to hold communication access providers accountable.

-Accessibility is not about focusing on providers, but about ensuring full inclusion of deaf and hard of hearing people and meeting their needs.
+Accessibility is not about focusing on communication access providers, but about ensuring full inclusion of deaf and hard of hearing people, meeting their needs, and empowering them.

 Do you have questions or need customized solutions?